HelenHelene/eportfolio/RMPP/RMPP_Unit09.md

 # Unit 9: Validity and Generalisability in Research

-Welcome to Week 9 where you will be looking at validity, generalisability and reliability.
-These are three important dimensions within research as they affect any conclusions you can make after your data collection and analysis.
-All these need to be considered before you collect any data.
+This week focused on the critical concepts of validity, generalisability, and reliability, which are fundamental to ensuring the quality of research.
+These dimensions directly influence the conclusions drawn from research and must be considered during the design of any investigation, even before data collection begins.

-You will then look at the differences in qualitative data and quantitative data and what you can do with it: how to analyse your data and how to present your results should be considered before you collect any data.
-Note that quantitative data leads us into descriptive and inferential statistics.
-Before this, however, there are processes of data cleansing and validation that need to be considered.
+Key concepts included:

-While related, reliability and validity are two distinct concepts.
-Reliability refers to the consistency of the measurement process.
-Validity, on the other hand, focuses on whether the measurement has the correct target, and it is a far broader, and complex, concept.
-Of course, a measurement process needs to be reliable before its validity can be even assessed.
+1. Validity, Generalisability, and Reliability:

-The lecturecast of this unit will discuss these important points.
+   - Reliability refers to the consistency of the measurement process.

-In this unit we shall:
+   - Validity determines whether the measurement accurately captures what it was intended to measure.
+It is a broader and more complex concept, and reliability is a prerequisite for validity.
- - Introduce the concepts of validity, generalisability and reliability and how they impact on your research design.
+   - Generalisability involves determining whether the research findings can be applied to a broader population or context beyond the study sample.

- - Consider the differences between qualitative and quantitative data and how to analyse and present your results.
+2. Qualitative vs. Quantitative Data:
- -
+   - The unit revisited the inherent differences between qualitative and quantitative data, emphasising how each type should be analysed and presented.
-On completion of this unit Lecturecast, you will be able to:
+   - Quantitative data requires processes such as data cleansing and validation before applying descriptive or inferential statistics.
- - Understand how the concepts of validity, generalisability and reliability affect your investigation and the design of your research method
+   - Qualitative data often demands coding and thematic analysis, with an awareness of potential researcher bias.

- - Consider how to analyse and present the results you obtain from your investigation and how they will enable you to answer your research question
+This unit also introduced practical methods to analyse and present results effectively, ensuring alignment with research questions and objectives.

 ### Learning Outcomes
 On completion of this unit you will be able to: